Table of contents

 How Can I Get a Job If I Donโ€™t Have Experience?

-Job simulations are also a great addition to your resume โ€” once you do a job simulation, you more than triple your chances of landing a role.
+2. A virtual job simulation (like the ones we offer at Forage) is another great way to build practical skills and explore a role without needing prior experience.
+It shows initiative and helps you stand out on your resume and more than triple your chances of landing a role.
 Thatโ€™s because youโ€™ve shown initiative, built relevant skills, and have the right experience to thrive on the job starting on day one.

 >>MORE: Not sure what job simulation is right for you?
 Take our quiz.

-Finally, obtaining a relevant certification demonstrates that you’re willing to learn and master new skills.
+4. Certifications: Finally, obtaining a relevant certification demonstrates that you’re willing to learn and master new skills.
 Plus, you’ve already learned the basics, so an employer can feel confident that you have some idea of how to do the job.

-The 20 Best Entry-Level Jobs for College Graduates
+The 20+ Best Entry-Level Jobs for College Graduates

 While searching for the best jobs for college students with no experience, itโ€™s important to note that not all titles are created equal.
 Some may include the word โ€œassistant,โ€ while others may use โ€œjunior,โ€ โ€œgrade 1,โ€ โ€œcoordinator,โ€ or a different designation.